 Organized by LATERNA (Marianne Skjeldal and Inger-Reidun Olsen) in collaboration with invited artist Robert Steijn.

 As preparation for this ritual gathering, LATERNA and Robert Steijn spent 11 days in April working on certain practices, exercises and rituals connected to this place and its history, preparing the ground to receive a group of artists to stay at Monte Verità and SHAKE THE MOUNTAIN with us.

-SHAKE THE MOUNTAIN is a 3-day ritual where artists again gather in the magnetic place of Monte Verità.
-Tracing history to get connected with the place, shaking up who we are, to be able to plant new intentions.
+SHAKE THE MOUNTAIN! became a 3-day ritual where artists again gathered in the magnetic place of Monte Verità with the intention of making a temporary collective returning to dive into the myth of this place.
+We were tracing history to get connected with the place, shaking up who we are through different practices to become able to plant new intentions.

 Who are “WE”?